jharwell/libra/docs/usage/build-time.rst

        - ``apidoc-check-doxygen`` - Runs ``doxygen`` with warnings as errors.

+       Requires :cmake:variable:`LIBRA_DOCS` is true.
 For more details see :ref:`usage/apidoc/check`.

    * - ``package``